 Knock Knock…Hack Hack… that is what I have been doing the past few days to create a trio of knock-off Restoration Hardware Concrete Fire Columns.
 I was inspired by this one I saw in the Restoration Hardware catalog.
 I immediately was reminded of the building tubes I used to use to set up store displays and knew I could inexpensively make my own DIY version of one of these concrete fire columns.
 Here is the RH version.

 Here are the three I made – they are not eco-friendly gel fueled, just plain ole candlelight fueled.

 I sit out on my patio in the autumn a lot as it is my FAVORITE time of year.
-I wanted to get it all ready for the season by adding some ambiance for nights I like to go outside, relax on the chaise, and stargaze into the autumn sky.
+I wanted to get it all ready for the season by adding some ambiance for nights I like to go outside, relax on the chaise with a cup of tea and warm dessert and stargaze into the autumn sky.